Expertise

 • Divide content into short, digestible segments.

 These best practices are not limited to media design: they should also guide the instructional sequencing.
-The LMS Didask meets this challenge by automatically structuring training courses to avoid any cognitive overload.
-By relying on educational AI, it identifies the essential concepts and proposes the most suitable format for each content, thus guaranteeing a smooth and effective learning experience.
+The LMS Didask meets this challenge by automatically structuring training courses to avoid cognitive overload.
+By relying on instructional AI, it identifies the essential concepts and proposes the most suitable format for each content, thus guaranteeing a smooth and effective learning experience.

 Active Engagement: Stimulating Cognitively Rich Participation